kyma-project/kyma/docs/03-tutorials/00-security/sec-02-mtls-selfsign-client-certicate.md

    export CLIENT_CERT_KEY_FILE=${CLIENT_CERT_CN}.key
    ```

-2. Generate a Client certificate and sign it with the Root CA:
+2. Generate a client certificate and sign it with the root CA:

    ```bash
    # Create a new key and CSR for the client certificate